raijinware/raijinware/README.md

 Hi!
-I'm Raijinware!
+I'm Quentin!
 I'm a recent graduate with my degree in Computer Science, and I really love doing game design, web development, and software engineering.
 The languages I'm best with are Python, C#, C++, and Java!
 But that's just my favorite programming languages.
 I also really love SQL, HTML & CSS, and JavaScript, and I've made a lot of projects with react!

 ![Raijinware's GitHub stats](https://github-readme-stats.vercel.app/api?username=raijinware&hide=contribs,prs)